 Pairs of students will each complete a class project.
 We will touch on all four major sports to some degree before topics need to be selected.
 Proposals will be due prior to mid-semester.
-Progress reports will be due as 5-minute/5-slide presentations at the 10-week mark.
+Progress reports will be due as a one-page written update at the 10-week mark.
 Final reports will be due as a 15-20 min scripted brief.
 Projects must apply one of the major concepts covered in the class and include an interactive visualization of the results plus a final recommendation.
-Briefs shall be in the form of a report presented to an analytics-savvy major decision maker (coach or general manager).
+Briefs shall be in the form of a report presented to an analytics-savvy major decision maker.